E. B. Ford: Personal life

 Non-academic information on his life is hard to come by, mostly consisting of scattered remarks made by colleagues.
 He campaigned strenuously against the admission of female Fellows to All Souls College.
 Miriam Rothschild, an outstanding zoologist, was one of the few women with whom Ford was on good terms.
 Rothschild and Ford campaigned for the legalisation of male homosexuality in Britain.
 Ford was on good terms with Theodosius Dobzhansky, who did ground-breaking work on ecological genetics with Drosophila species: they exchanged letters and visits.
+Within the Department of Zoology at Oxford were a number of colleagues such as Arthur Cain with similar interests in investigating the role of natural selection; but Ford avoided the departmental teatime discussions and indeed most scientific discussion with these colleagues other than via the printed word.